-Here is a new ‘KQNP vs kqbnp’ mate in 3 chess construct composed autonomously by the program, Chesthetica, using the Digital Synaptic Neural Substrate (DSNS) computational creativity approach.
-It doesn’t use endgame tablebases, neural networks or any kind of machine learning found in traditional AI.
-Chesthetica is able to generate #3s, #4s, #5s and study-like constructs and also compose problems using specific combinations of pieces fed into it (such as using only two bishops versus knight).
+A newly published and original KBBNNP vs krbp chess problem generated by the prototype computer program, Chesthetica, using the Digital Synaptic Neural Substrate (DSNS) computational creativity approach.
+It doesn’t use endgame tablebases, deep learning or any kind of traditional AI.
+Chesthetica is able to generate mates in 3, mates in 4, mates in 5, study-like constructs and also compose problems using specific combinations of pieces fed into it (e.g. to compose something using a rook, bishop, knight and three pawns vs. a queen and a rook).
 Read more about it on ChessBase.
-Noteworthy here is that a chess position with over 7 pieces could not have been derived or taken from an endgame tablebase because 7 pieces is the present limit.
+Any chess position over 7 pieces could not possibly have been derived from an endgame tablebase which today is limited to 7 pieces.

 Chesthetica v10.82 : Selangor, Malaysia

 Chess puzzles are ancient.
 Some are over a thousand years old but only in the 21st century have computers been able to compose original ones on their own like humans can.
 Okay, let me think for a minute if there’s anything else to say here.
 Do share and try out some of the others too.
 Take some time to study the analysis and you might appreciate the puzzle a little more.

 Main Line of the Solution (Skip to 0:35)